krisp/BatteryTimer/README.md

   will be activated.

 Parameters:
-  VOLTAGE_ON  : voltage (float) at which the relay engages VOLTAGE_LOW : voltage (float) at which the relay is immediately disengaged and
+  VOLTAGE_ON  : voltage (float) at which the relay engages.
+Default: 13.2 VOLTAGE_LOW : voltage (float) at which the relay is immediately disengaged and
-                powerdown mode activated
-  OFF_WAIT    : time in seconds for the relay to remain engaged after voltage drops
+                powerdown mode activated.
+Default: 10.8 OFF_WAIT    : time in seconds for the relay to remain engaged after voltage drops below VOLTAGE_ON.
+Default: 120 (2 minutes) PD_WAIT     : time in seconds to wait initially before entering powerdown mode.
-                below VOLTAGE_ON
-  PD_WAIT     : time in seconds to wait initially before entering powerdown mode.
                 This allows the user to connect via CLI before USB is disabled.
+				Default: 45 seconds

 Power consumption:
   Using boards acquired from China via Ebay (with power LED removed), this project has